MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteOnenoteOperation.md

   You can poll the Operation-Location endpoint until the `status` property returns `completed` or `failed`.
 If the status is `completed`, the `resourceLocation` property contains the resource endpoint URI.
 If the status is `failed`, the error and `@api.diagnostics` properties provide error information.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteOnenoteOperation](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteOnenoteOperation?view=graph-powershell-v1.0)

 ## SYNTAX